tunjid/me/readme.md

 ## Introduction

-"Me" is a playground for ideas that pop into my head around app architecture.
-This ideas typically center around state and it's production.
-A repository of "what ifs?".
-Some of the ideas explored
+"Me" is a Kotlin Multiplatform playground for ideas that pop into my head around app architecture.
-include:
+These ideas typically center around state and it's production; a repository of "what ifs?".
+Some of the ideas explored include:

 * Android insets and IME behavior driven by immutable state
-* Tiling as a way of loading paginated data
+* [Tiling](https://github.com/tunjid/Tiler) as a way of loading paginated data
 * Trees as a backing data structure for app navigation
-* `Mutators` as abstract data types for the production and mutation of state
+* [`Mutators`](https://github.com/tunjid/Mutator) as abstract data types for the production and mutation of state
-* Motional intelligence with global UI as implemented with Jetpack Compose
+* [Motional Intelligence](https://medium.com/androiddevelopers/motional-intelligence-build-smarter-animations-821af4d5f8c0)with global UI as implemented with Jetpack Compose

 I try to keep the code at a near production quality, but this often takes a back seat to convenience and whim.
 I'm a huge proponent of dependency injection, yet the repository uses manual